What is Homestay?

 How long do students stay?

 Most placements are for 28 nights.
-After this time, if both student and host wish to continue, the placement will be extended.
-Some students stay for 4 weeks then find their own accommodation, while others choose to stay for an extended period to make the most of their cultural exchange.
+After this time, if both guest and host wish to continue, the placement will be extended.
+Some guests stay for 4 weeks then find their own accommodation, while others choose to stay for an extended period to make the most of their cultural exchange.

 Do I need to be near a major university?

-Our hosts need to be within 50 minutes by public transport (including walking time) unless you are driving the student yourself, of a university, college, TAFE, ESL school, professional or high school where there is current student demand.
+Yes, our hosts need to be within a maximum 60 minutes by public transport (including walking time) of a university, college, TAFE, ESL school, professional or high school where there is current student demand.

 Who are these guests and where do they come from?